Invisalign is a common appliance that many people turn to for straighter teeth.

-Read on to learn more about what might cause a longer wait for Invisalign results, as well as alternative teeth-straightening methods.
+Read on to learn more about what might cause a longer wait for Invisalign results, as well as alternative teeth-straightening methods provided by an orthodontist.

 How does Invisalign work?

-These aligners can be found in both orthodontists and specially trained dentist’s offices.
+These Invisalign aligner trays can be found in both orthodontists and specially trained dentist’s offices.
 Your doctor will take special 3-D images of your mouth or plaster moulds of your mouth at your initial visit.